Asthma

 • If your symptoms improve when you are away from work

-• When symptoms started, especially if after you started the job
+• When your symptoms started, especially if after you started the job

 How Can I Control Asthma at Work?

 To control your job-related asthma, you may need to work with your doctor and your employer.
+Avoiding triggers is the best prevention measure.
 Together you will need a plan to manage your exposure to triggers and irritants.
 When your asthma is under control, it can benefit both you and your employer.
-It can help you be healthier, perform better at your job, and help you miss fewer workdays.
+This can help you be healthier, perform better at your job, and help you miss fewer workdays.

-Sometimes, work-related asthma can go away once you are no longer around the substances that trigger your asthma.
-But if you have constant exposure to some triggers, such as strong chemicals, your lungs may become permanently damaged.
+Sometimes, work-related asthma may go away once you are no longer around the substances that trigger your asthma.
+But if you are constantly around some triggers, such as strong chemicals, your lungs may become permanently damaged.
 Some people develop disabilities due to long-term, untreated work-related asthma.
 This is one of many reasons why it is important to address your work-related asthma.

 Here are some ways you can control your asthma at work:

-1. Get treatment for your asthma.
+• Get treatment for your asthma.
 If your doctor diagnoses you with work-related asthma, they will prescribe medicine to help you keep your asthma under control.
-They will also give you an asthma action plan to tell you what medicine to take according to your symptoms.
+They will also give you an Asthma Action Plan to tell you what medicine to take according to your symptoms.
+Also, your doctor may make specific changes to your plan and when to get medical advice and care.
+Finally, have regular medical checkups to so your doctor can check your lungs and help you maintain overall asthma control.

-1. Improve indoor air quality.
-This tip is for your employer.
+• Improve indoor air quality.
+This tip is for your employer and supervisor.
 Pass this information along to let them know the impact of indoor air quality on their employees.

 To reduce work absences due to asthma, employers can improve air quality in the workplace by taking these 10 steps:

 1. Improve ventilation in indoor spaces.
-Use appropriate and effective air cleaning and air filtration devices to remove small particles and harmful irritants from the air.
+Use appropriate and effective air cleaning and air filtering devices to remove small particles and harmful irritants from the air.

-2. Create a policy for employees that discourages strong scents/odors (no heavy perfume, cologne, essential oils, potpourri, etc.).
+2. Create a policy for employees that discourages strong scents and odors (no heavy perfume, cologne, essential oils, potpourri, etc.).

 3. Supply proper masks for workers exposed to high levels of air pollution (such as N95 respirators).